rhobbie/Mkf2/README.md

 # Mkf2
-Windows batch files to create UASAP and FORTRAN II tapes for use with the IBM 704 simulator
+Windows batch files to create UASAP and FORTRAN II tapes for use with the IBM 704 simulator.

-This is the complete package to create the 4k and 8k Fortran systemtape.
+This is the complete package to create the 4k and 8k FORTRAN systemtape.

+The used source files are from the FORTRAN Software Preservation page with corrections done by me (using a self-written OCR program) and others.

 Perform the following (this works on 32 bit and 64 bit Windows):